tacoman/tacoman.github.io/_posts/2019-06-04-dctid-state-of-the-streams.markdown

 *This is an archived version of a post at DCTID.com. [https://dctid.com/2019/06/the-state-of-the-streams/](Click here) for the up to date guide.*

 Since I started supporting Detroit City FC, matchday streams have been one of the best examples of the club and supporters both working to provide a great experience.
 Home games have been broadcast by the team with a full crew, while supporters like Nick Miko would travel to away days and provide his own homebrewed feed at fields where our opponents weren't handling the job.
-This has even included some pretty entertaining [https://www.youtube.com/watch?v=JUDBy1fvH_M](full commentary).
+This has even included some pretty entertaining [full commentary](https://www.youtube.com/watch?v=JUDBy1fvH_M).
 Some times a stream would break down and we'd be reduced to refreshing Twitter for updates- the dreaded "twatch party". ("Professional" organizations fell victim to this more often than a Miko feed.
 Just saying.)

 2019 has been an interesting year for streaming.
 The NPSL has established an official streaming partner in MyCujoo.
 In theory it's a good move- the question of whether you should look on Facebook, Youtube, a club's website, or somewhere else entirely for a stream goes away, so long as that team is streaming at all.
 A consistent interface no matter who's home field you're on should be a step forward.